ollls/zio-tls-http/README.md

 # Update history.

+* Update( 12-07-2022) Branch 2.0.CURRENT updated with ZIO 2.0.5.
+ZIO 2.0.5 has improved performance for async ops.

 * (12-01-2022) Please check out https://github.com/ollls/quartz-h2

 * Update( 07-21-2022 ) Extraction of all the usefull things from zio-tls-http is here <a>https://github.com/ollls/netio</a>